 Last Updated on

 There’s quite a few articles on this site about how you can hide your real IP address and use one from a different country.
-However most of these are based from the perspective of a computer or laptop, on these devices it’s much easier to buy – ‘spoof my ip‘ software specifically designed to accomplish this task.
+However most of these are based from the perspective of a computer or laptop, on these devices it’s much easier to buy IP spoofing software specifically designed to accomplish this task.
 However many of us now, browse the web, watch movies on other devices too – ranging from tablets, smartphones and smart TVs on wi fi or from home.
-So here’s a quick introduction entitled – how to spoof my ip address on an iPad or in English – how I hide my IP address on an iPad the same software can be used on any device though to hide your IP address.
+So here’s a quick introduction on how you can spoof a UK IP address or any other location.
+This shows you how to hide your IP address on an iPad the same software can be used on virtually any device though to hide your IP address.

 This uses my favorite security software Identity Cloaker but instead of using the software you just create the VPN connections manually – you can see how simple the IP spoofing tutorial is in the video.